GrillPhil/HSAngularHeroes/README.md

 # HSAngularHeroes
-IT Camp HS Pforzheim 2016
+Tour of Heroes Sample from https://angular.io/ build during IT Camp HS Pforzheim 2016.